gvbusa/funwithbash/README.md

 # funwithbash
-A bunch of fun bash scripts
+A bunch of fun bash scripts that no one in their right mind should take seriously:)